mpodlasin/mpodlasin-website/src/pages/articles/haskell-ii.md

 Everything looks the same.
 The only difference here are the types really.
 In the first function, we operate on the `Bool` type.
 In the second we operate on the `Integer` type.

 Now, if only there was a way to write that function only once.
-In this state of things, we would have to write an identity function for each type in existence, which... sounds daunting, to say the least.
+In the current state of things, we would have to write an identity function for each type in existence, which... sounds daunting, to say the least.

 It luckily turns out that Haskell does have a mechanism to deal with that easily.
 Not only that - we've already encountered that mechanism!

 Remember how the type of number `5` was `Num p => p`?
 The `p` in the type description was a type variable - basically a placeholder for actual, concrete types.

+We've also seen that `+` operator was quite general - it could be called on *any* numberic type.
+It also had a type variable in its type signature.

 So the question is, can we use a type variable, to write the most generic version of the identity function possible?
 The answer is... absolutely!

-Let's remove the two identity functions and replace them with only one:
+Let's remove the two previous identity functions and replace them with only one:

 ```hs
 identity :: a -> a
 identity x = x
 ```

 Note how we used `a` as a type variable here.
 The 3 type definitions we've seen so far, share the same "shape".
-You can see that type definitions of identity for `Bool`s and for `Integer`s both "fit" this new type definition if you imagine `a` being a placeholder for other types:
+You can see that type definitions of identity for `Bool` type and for `Integer` type both "fit" this new type definition, if you imagine variable `a` being a placeholder for other types:

 ```hs
 boolIdentity :: Bool -> Bool